dell/csm-docs/content/docs/csidriver/installation/operator/unity.md

 ### Operator based installation

 Volume Health Monitoring feature is optional and by default this feature is disabled for drivers when installed via operator.
-To enable this feature, we will have to add the below block to the driver manifest before installing the driver.
+To enable this feature, add the below block to the driver manifest before installing the driver.
 This ensures to install external health monitor sidecar.
 To get the volume health state `value` under controller should be set to true as seen below.
 To get the volume stats `value` under node should be set to true.
 ```
       # Uncomment the following to install 'external-health-monitor' sidecar to enable health monitor of CSI volumes from Controller plugin.
       # Also set the env variable controller.envs.X_CSI_ENABLE_VOL_HEALTH_MONITOR  to "true".